-The approval of a caretaker is at the owner and PHA's COC's discretion and subject to the owner and PHA's COC's screening criteria.
-If neither a parent nor a designated guardian remains in a household receiving HCV assistance, the PHACOC will take the following actions.
+The approval of a caretaker is at COC's discretion and subject to COC's screening criteria.
+If neither a parent nor a designated guardian remains in a household, COC will take the following actions.

-- (1) If a responsible agency has determined that another adult is to be brought into the assisted unit to care for a child for an indefinite period, the designated caretaker will not be considered a family member until a determination of custody or legal guardianship is made. - (2) If a caretaker has assumed responsibility for a child without the involvement of a responsible agency or formal assignment of custody or legal guardianship, the caretaker will be treated as a visitor for 90 days.
+If a responsible agency has determined that another adult is to be brought into the unit to care for a child for an indefinite period, the designated caretaker will not be considered a family member until a determination of custody or legal guardianship is made.

+If a caretaker has assumed responsibility for a child without the involvement of a responsible agency or formal assignment of custody or legal guardianship, the caretaker will be treated as a visitor for 90 days.
 After the 90 days has elapsed, the caretaker will be considered a family member unless information is provided that would confirm that the caretaker's role is temporary.
-In such cases the PHA will extend the caretaker's status as an eligible visitor. - (3) At any time that custody or guardianship legally has been awarded to a caretaker, the housing choice voucher will be transferred to the caretaker. - (4) During any period that a caretaker is considered a visitor, the income of the caretaker is not counted in annual income and the caretaker does not qualify the family for any deductions from income.
+In such cases COC will extend the caretaker's status as an eligible visitor.

+At any time that custody or guardianship legally has been awarded to a caretaker, the lease will be transferred to the caretaker, as head of household.

+During any period that a caretaker is considered a visitor, the income of the caretaker is not counted in annual income and the caretaker does not qualify the family for any deductions from income.

-6-I.C.
-CALCULATING ANNUAL INCOME
+6-I.C.Calculating-ANTICIPATING ANNUAL INCOME